¾cuppowdered sugar90 g, do not use confectioner's sugar which is also called powdered sugar. Grind the regular powdered sugar in a grinder and use it.

 To check if the ghee is perfectly heated, drop a small ball of dough into the hot ghee.
 If it rises in 5-8 seconds, then ghee is at the right temperature.
 If it rises soon, then let the ghee cool down a bit and if it is taking time to rise, then heat it some more.

-Add the squares in hot ghee and fry on medium-low heat until nicely browned.
-Keep stirring frequently while frying to ensure even browning.
+Add the squares to hot ghee and fry on medium-low heat until nicely browned.
+Keep stirring frequently using a slotted spoon while frying to ensure even browning.
 It will take 12-15 minutes for each batch to fry.

 Keep in mind that shankarpali will continue to brown from the residual heat, so do not over fry them.